 How To View a Private Facebook Profile

-By default, a private Facebook account can only be viewed by users who are friends with the account owner.
+By default, only users who are friends can view another person’s private Facebook account.
 Therefore, sending the owner a friend request is one of the easiest ways to get around this restriction.
-Once your request has been accepted, you’ll be able to view their personal data, status updates, Stories, and just about anything else they decide to share with friends.
+Once the user accepts your friend request, you can view their About information, status updates, Stories, and anything else they decide to share on the platform.
 You can even dig into their archives and view older posts on their timeline.

 The problem with this approach is that you don’t know how long the account owner will take to approve your friend request.
 It could take days, months, or weeks.
 There’s also a chance you’ll never get a response because Facebook allows users to ignore friend requests.

 Try Social Engineering

 So, to make this work, you need to send at least one friend request to one of the target’s friends.